tommypnguyen/CodePathApp/README.md

 ## Overview
 ### Description
-Ever open your refridgerator and wonder what you can make? **insert app name here** can help you with that! </br>
+Ever open your refridgerator and wonder what you can make? **SugoiFridge** can help you with that! </br>
-**insert app name here** keeps track of what food ingredients are in your fridge.
-Whenever you don't know what to make, **insert app name here** will suggest recipes based off of the food you have.
+**SugoiFridge** keeps track of what food ingredients are in your fridge.
+Whenever you don't know what to make, **SugoiFridge** will suggest recipes based off of the food you have.

 ### App Evaluation
 - **Category:** Food & Drink, Utility